sisira70/Test1/README.md

  Expected user input string contains three parameters.
  1. From Device
  2. To Device
- 3. Time Taken to travel between the two devices.
+ 3. Time Taken to travel between the two devices (milliseconds)

  Sample user Input:
  > A D 100